solana-foundation/developer-content/content/cookbook/wallets/connect-wallet.md

 ---
-title: How to Connect a Wallet
+title: How to Connect a Wallet with React
 sidebarSortOrder: 8
 description:
   "Every application on Solana requires a connection with a user's wallet to